postcss/autoprefixer/README.md

 ### Why Autoprefixer uses CoffeeScript?

 JavaScript is very popular, but this is the same reason why its syntax does not evolve.
-There are entire Internet with a lot of legacy code, which browser developers must support.
-If developers will add some wrong feature, it can be removed in next versions, it must be supported for a very long time.
+There is an entire Internet with a lot of legacy code which should be supported by browsers.
+If developers will add an inappropriate feature then it can’t be removed in next versions but must be supported for a very long time.
-This climate is very bad for innovation.
+This is very bad for innovation.
 To create new, we need to experiment and to choose.

-So, JavaScript haven’t event basis syntax features, which are in another languages like Ruby or Python.
-There is no string interpolation, short lambda syntax, foreach statement for arrays, string and arrays slicing, etc.
+As a result JavaScript doesn’t have even basic syntax features, which are present in other languages like Ruby or Python.
+There are no string interpolation, short lambda syntax, foreach statement for arrays, string and arrays slicing, etc.

 With JavaScript preprocessors like CoffeeScript or TypeScript we can bring innovation back.
-We can add new operator and use it right now, without waiting for support in any browsers.
+We can add new operator and use it right now, without waiting for support in all browsers.

-Autoprefixer was written on pure JavaScript before.
-But CoffeeScript made Autoprefixer code much more clean and readable.
+Autoprefixer was written in pure JavaScript before.
+But CoffeeScript made Autoprefixer code much cleaner and more readable.
 Often 2 lines of code become 1.

-Don’t afraid CoffeeScript.
+Don’t be afraid of CoffeeScript.
 It is just a new syntax, not another language (like ClojureScript).
 You can open [examples on CoffeeScript.org] and start to code.
-After a week your eyes will adjust and you will see, that CoffeeScript are more clean and readable.
+After a week your eyes will adjust and you will see, that CoffeeScript is cleaner and more readable.

-Situation with CoffeeScript and JavaScript is absolutely same as with CSS preprocessors and postprocessors.
+Situation with CoffeeScript and JavaScript is absolutely the same as with CSS preprocessors and postprocessors.
 How we can develop CSS postprocessor and avoid JS preproccesor :).